chethanuk/PrestoSQL-Docker/README.md

 # Credits to Kai for his Awesome Work!.

-I have upload in my docker hub for my personal testing of prestosql.io
+I have just build custom Dockerfiles with different tag and uploaded in my docker hub for my personal testing of prestosql.io and custom changes in future..